Convolutional causal learning for aerodynamic flows: Results

+{ Moreover, we evaluate the decomposed structures on the $Q$-$R$ plane, {where $R$ is the third invariant of the velocity gradient tensor,} as exhibited in figure~\ref{figQ_R}.
+While the second invariant $Q$ characterizes the balance between the rotation and strain rates, the third invariant $R$ governs the dynamics of vortex stretching and compression.
+According to these invariants, the local flow topologies are classified into four distinct states: vortex stretching ($Q>0, R>0$), vortex compression ($Q>0, R<0$), axial strain ($Q<0, R>0$), and biaxial strain ($Q<0, R<0$)~\cite{davidson2015turbulence}.
+While the input field exhibits the well-known teardrop shape spanning both positive and negative $Q$-criterion~\cite{ooi1999study,fukami2024data_pi}, the present extraction is dominantly activated for rotation-dominated structures, in particular, those experiencing vortex compression.
+Note that since the present model takes only the $Q$-criterion field as input, the present model selectively distinguishes between vortex stretching and compression based on the flow of information with respect to future lift, indicating a relationship with the lift-generating mechanism in the current flow field. }

+{ We then discuss the dependence of informative mode on the time window $\Delta t$.
+The spanwise power spectra density of the $Q$-criterion, averaged over time, is examined in figure~\ref{fig_3Ddelt}($a$).
+The present model generally underestimates informative components compared to the reference field, suggesting that redundant components are removed due to their smaller contribution to the lift generation.
+Furthermore, the influence of the time delay $\Delta t$ on the power spectral density of the informative mode is predominantly concentrated in the low-wavenumber region.
+This implies that the contribution to the future lift is primarily governed by these large-scale structures. }

-{With $\sigma_1=\sigma_{\rm max}$, the scale-decomposed mode shows structures qualitatively similar in scale to those of the present causality-based method.
-In contrast, the scale-decomposed field for $\sigma_1=\sigma_{\rm max}/6$ contains the rib structures in addition to the dominant vortex cores, suggesting that the scale-based decomposition inherently conflates rib structures with vortex cores due to their overlapping length scales.
-Consequently, this comparison suggests that the present method successfully distinguishes large-scale vortical motions based on causality, not solely on the length-scale information.
-We further discuss the dependence of informative mode on the time window $\Delta t$.
-To discuss the convection process of the vortex structure captured in extracted modal structures, the streamwise variation of the absolute value of $Q$-criterion, $\bar{|Q|}(x) = \overline{|Q(x,y,z,t)|}^{y,z,t}$, measuring the ensemble average over time and the $y-z$ plane, is assessed, as shown in figure~\ref{fig6}($c$).
+To discuss the convection process of the vortex structure captured in extracted modal structures, the streamwise variation of the absolute value of $Q$-criterion, $\bar{|Q|}(x) = \overline{|Q(x,y,z,t)|}^{y,z,t}$, measuring the ensemble average over time and the $y-z$ plane, is assessed, as shown in figure~\ref{fig_3Ddelt}($b$).
 The indicator of $\bar{|Q|}(x)$ downstream region decreases as $\Delta t$ increases, suggesting that the contribution of the structures there is recognized as less significant due to the convection process.
-These findings support the applicability of the present method to turbulent flows, highlighting its potential to advance the physical interpretation of unsteady aerodynamics via causality-driven modal analysis.}
+These findings support the applicability of the present method to turbulent flows, highlighting its potential to advance the physical interpretation of unsteady aerodynamics via {data}-driven modal analysis.